Fault Protection Layouts

 • Anti-islanding detection and disconnection logic

-• Voltage / frequency protection elements
+• Voltage and frequency protection elements

-• Directional or transfer trip considerations (where required)
+• Directional or transfer trip considerations where required

-• Sync-check or reclosing coordination rules
+• Sync-check or reclosing coordination requirements

 Main Bus Protection

-• Defined clearing for bus faults
+• Defined clearing strategy for bus faults

 • Coordination with feeder relays

-• Stability support during disturbances
+• Support for system stability during disturbances

 DER Interconnection Protection